January 08

 http://memory.loc.gov/ammem/today/jan08.html

-1856 - Dr. John Veatch discovered Borax, hydrated sodium borate, in Tuscan Springs , California .
-It would become a multiuse product popularized during the time of television's "Death Valley Days".
+1856 - Dr. John Veatch discovered Borax, hydrated sodium borate, in Tuscan Springs, California.
+It would become a multiuse product popularized during the time of television’s "Death Valley Days."

-1877-Outnumbered, low on ammunition, and forced to use outdated weapons to defend themselves, Crazy Horse and his warriors fight their final losing battle against the U.S. Cavalry in Montana.
-Six months earlier, Crazy Horse (Tashunca-uitco) and his ally, Sitting Bull (Tatanka Iyotake), led their combined forces of Sioux and Cheyenne to a stunning victory over Lieutenant Colonel George Custer and his men near the Little Bighorn River of Montana.
+1877 - Outnumbered, low on ammunition, and forced to use outdated weapons to defend themselves, Crazy Horse and his warriors fight their final losing battle against the U.S. Cavalry in Montana.
+Six months earlier, Crazy Horse (Tashunca-uitco) and his ally, Sitting Bull (Tatanka Iyotake), led their combined forces of Sioux and Cheyenne to a stunning victory over Lieutenant Colonel George Custer and his men near r the Little Bighorn River of Montana.
 Outraged by the killing of the flamboyant Custer and more than 200 soldiers, the American people demanded speedy revenge.
 The U.S. Army responded by commanding General Nelson Miles to mount a winter campaign in 1876-77 against the remaining hostile Indians on the Northern Plains.
 Combining military force with diplomatic overtures, Nelson succeeded in convincing many Indians to surrender and return to their reservations.
-Much to Nelson's frustration, though, Sitting Bull refused to give in and fled across the border to Canada , where he and his people remained for four years before finally returning to the U.S. to surrender in 1881.
+Much to Nelson's frustration, though, Sitting Bull refused to give in and fled across the border to Canada, where he and his people remained for four years before finally returning to the U.S. to surrender in 1881.
 Meanwhile, Crazy Horse and his band also refused to surrender, though they were suffering badly from sickness and starvation.
 His followers later reported that Crazy Horse, who had always been slightly odd, began to grow even stranger during this difficult time, disappearing for days into the wilderness by himself and walking about the camp with his eyes to the ground.
-On January 8, 1877, General Miles found Crazy Horse's camp along Montana 's Tongue River .
+On January 8, 1877, General Miles found Crazy Horse's camp along Montana's Tongue River.
 The soldiers opened fire with their big wagon-mounted guns, driving the Indians from their warm tents out into a raging blizzard.
 Crazy Horse and his warriors managed to regroup on a ridge and return fire, but most of their ammunition was gone, and they were reduced to fighting with bows and arrows.
 They managed to hold off the soldiers long enough for the women and children to escape under cover of the blinding blizzard before they turned to follow them.
 Though he had escaped decisive defeat, Crazy Horse realized that Miles and his well-equipped cavalry troops would eventually hunt down and destroy his cold and hungry people.
-On May 6, 1877, Crazy Horse led 1,100 Indians to the Red Cloud reservation near Fort Robinson .
+On May 6, 1877, Crazy Horse led 1,100 Indians to the Red Cloud reservation near Fort Robinson.
 The mighty warrior surrendered in the face of insurmountable obstacles.
 Five months later, after he tried to escape, two guards led him back to the guardhouse, and he did not want to go.
-One of the of guards put a bayonet in his stomach and Crazy Horse died.
+One of the guards put a bayonet in his stomach and Crazy Horse died.

 1889 - Dr. Herman Hollerith patented the tabulating machine.
 The machine tallied numbers fed to it on punch cards.
 The system was first used extensively to compile statistics for the eleventh federal census in 1890.
 In 1896, Hollerith organized the Tabulating Machine Company, which later grew into the International Business Machines Corporation (IBM).

-1901 - In Chicago , Illinois , the first bowling tournament sanctioned by the American Bowling Congress was held.
+1901 - In Chicago, Illinois, the first bowling tournament sanctioned by the American Bowling Congress was held.

 http://www.toad.net/~harpe/blues/tampa.html

-1918-- in a speech before a hastily convened joint session of Congress, President Woodrow Wilson presented Fourteen Points for a just peace.
+1918 - In a speech before a hastily convened joint session of Congress, President Woodrow Wilson presented Fourteen Points for a just peace.
 The proposal called for reduction of armaments to the lowest point consistent with domestic safety, “open covenants openly arrived at,” self-determination of governments and the creation of a League of Nations to preserve peace.
 Wilson was unable to obtain Allied agreement to his proposals.

-1926-Birthday of one of my favorite comedians, Soupy Sales, born Morton Supman, Wake Forest , NC .
+1926 - Birthday of one of my favorite comedians, Soupy Sales, born Morton Supman (d.
+2009), Franklinton, NC.

 http://www.amdest.com/stars/ssales.html

-http://www.billgrahammenorah.com/ ( see biography of Graham)
+http://www.billgrahammenorah.com/ (see biography of Graham)

 http://www.sttart.com/sttartpc/bgpcdx1.html